Close

 Cate Glass, author of An Illusion of Thieves

-Image Place holder of - 10Magic most definitely!
+opens in a new windowPoster Placeholder of - 62Magic most definitely!
 Designing and writing magic is at least as cool as doing magic.
 It’s fun teaching it to your characters, especially in a world like the Chimera world, where there are no schools of magic, no books of lore, and asking questions about it can get you dead.
 I enjoy deciding what it feels like and watching them mess up and discover the cost.
 I do occasionally deprive my beloved characters of body parts—or at least the temporary use of them—and I’ve been known to stuff an extra soul into a person’s body, which I think would qualify as mayhem.
 That is the price of them having me write their stories.
 It is all for their own good.

 Duncan Hamilton, author of Dragonslayer